borntofrappe/borntofrappe/playground/Components/Breadcrumb Navigation/README.md

 # Breadcrumb Navigation

-- at the top of every page

 - match the title of the page

 - add `aria-label` to describe the navigation

 - (optional) add an icon next to the anchor links

+- change the default focus state to modify only the color

 ## Usage notes